build-on-aws/content/posts/shift-left-a-story-on-how-to-avoid-security-issues-by-using-the-cloud-services/index.md

 ## Is that everything?

 Not at all!
-Having a fully-managed service added to your *CI*/*CD* pipeline, you can benefit from the constant growth and evolution done by the *Amazon CodeGuru* team on your behalf.
+Having a fully-managed service added to your _CI/CD pipeline_, you can benefit from the constant growth and evolution done by the *Amazon CodeGuru* team on your behalf.

 Also, from the perspective of software development processes, AWS provides a lot more support with additional tools and techniques - and you can find all recommendations inside [AWS Well-Architected Framework: Security Pillar](https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/welcome.html).
 To give just one example – you can leverage the _[chaos engineering](https://principlesofchaos.org/)_ techniques and, with the help of the [AWS Fault Injection Simulator](https://aws.amazon.com/fis/) service, reliably manage and automate experiments in your path to a more robust and secure infrastructure.